See what questions

 Treatment of a breast lump varies depending on the underlying cause.
 Some conditions can be successfully treated and cured, while others may require more intensive treatment and may not have an optimal prognosis.
 Treatment of a breast cyst may include a needle aspiration of the fluid in the cyst.
 Fibrocystic disease may need no treatment unless there is pain.
 Treatment of breast cancer is complex and generally includes surgery, radiation therapy, and chemotherapy and other medications.
 For more information on treatment, refer to treatment of breast lump....more »

 Breast lump: A lump in the breast immediately brings fear of breast cancer, although most breast lumps are benign breast cysts.
-However, the failure to identify a breast lump as breast cancer is a common misdiagnosis (and a common allegation in...more »
+However, the failure to identify a breast lump as breast cancer is a common...more »

 Diagnosing a breast lump and its cause may be delayed or missed because in some cases, a breast lump may not be painful or large enough for a person to become concerned and seek medical care.
 In addition, small breast lumps may not be noticed for long periods of time.